spineo/RGButterflyDocs/README.md

 ### Reference & Search

-The Initial View allows a user to switch between the five types of displays (shown in the screenshots below):
+The Initial View allows a user to switch between the five types of displays (shown in the screenshots that follow):
 * __Color Associations__: An ordered list of collections each representing a _Mix Association_
 * __Match Associations__: An ordered list of collections each representing a _Match Association_
 * __Individual Colors__: An ordered list of individual colors (mainly reference and mix paint swatches)